 To compare the two methods, a previously published dataset of Andropadus virens, an African tropical bird, was obtained on Dryad (Zhen et al. 2017).
 In this study, 15 populations (182 individuals) were sequenced using RADseq resulting in 47,482 SNPs using a minimum allelic frequency of 0.02.
 Twenty-three environmental variables were used to estimate the resistance surface of Andropadus virens.
 Altitude layer (30 seconds) was obtained from the WorldClim database (Fick & Hijmans 2017) as well as annual mean temperature, mean diurnal temperature range, isothermality, temperature seasonality, maximum temperature, minimum temperature, annual temperature range, mean temperature of the wettest quarter, mean temperature of direst quarter, mean temperature of warmest quarter, mean temperature of coldest quarter, annual precipitation, precipitation of wettest month, precipitation of direst month, precipitation seasonality, precipitation of wettest quarter, precipitation of driest quarter, precipitation of warmest quarter, precipitation of coldest quarter, evapotranspiration.
 The normalized difference vegetation index (NDVI) 1 km was obtained from Copernicus Global Land Service and population density (2015) estimated were obtained from (Center for International Earth Science Information Network - CIESIN - Columbia University.
 2018).
 The iterative random forest approach was performed with and without using the leave-one-out cross-validation to allow comparison and reproducibility of results (Fig. S5).

-Additionally, the microsatellites dataset used in the original publication of the method (Pless et al. 2021) was also investigated (Fig. 5 and Fig. S4).
+Additionally, the microsatellites dataset used in the original publication of the LCTA method (Pless et al. 2021) was also investigated (Fig. 5 and Fig. S4).
 Microsatellite datasets were included as this type of markers remains widely used and the ability of the gradient forest approach has not been tested using a limited set of markers.
 For this dataset, iterative random forest approach was performed without using the leave-one-out cross-validation.

 To compare the resulting resistance surfaces, Estimating Effective Migration Surfaces (EEMS) were generated (Petkova et al. 2016).
 EEMS was developed to visualise non-homogeneous gene-flow on geographic map.
-This method explores IBD patterns and uses effective migration to investigate the relationship between genetic distance and geography.
+This method explores patterns of isolation by distance (IBD) and uses effective migration to investigate the relationship between genetic distance and geography.
 Regions with low effective migration are associated with reduced gene-flow over time, whereas regions with relatively high effective migration can be interpreted as evidence of elevated gene-flow.

 Results